NikeHop/automatic_scientific_quality_metrics/README.md

 If the code is run for the first time for each dataset the text of the datasets will be embedded using [SPECTER2](https://huggingface.co/allenai/specter2), which takes ~3hr.

 ## Run LLM Reviewers

+All commands should be run from the `./automatic_scientific_qm/llm_reviewing` directory.

 **Note 1:**